birkin/pdf_accessibility_project/README.md

                 - Checks are applications of that rule to a given document.
 Some rules apply to the document as a whole, some apply to specific elements of the document.
 An example regarding the latter: Say the PDF contains 100 links.
 There is a rule that states a link should have an accessible text equivalent.
 If none of the links do, then there will be 100 check-failures for that rule.
     - next steps? see following questions/todos.
 - questions/todos...
+    - should we put a web-wrapper around this?
+Would allow brown-community-all folk to test their PDFs.
     - there may be many other ways to run verapdf; are there other flags that'd be useful?
     - I _think_ it'd be useful to gain a sense of the relative _priority_ of failures.
     - I'm really trying to stay focused on "detection/assessment" for now, but we should probably explore possibilities to auto-address certain issues.